...

 How Long Does Cocaine Stay in the System?

-The length of time cocaine remains detectable in your system depends on several factors including the amount and frequency of use.
+The time cocaine stays in your system depends on a few things.
+These include how much you use and how often.
 Chronic, heavy cocaine use can lead to accumulation in the body, prolonging detection times.
 An individual’s metabolism is a key factor in how quickly cocaine is cleared from the body, with factors like gender, weight, and overall health influencing the process.
 Also, the type of drug test administered impacts the cocaine detection window.

 Generally, cocaine can be detected in: